Low Histamine Healthy Carrot Cake Recipe (Also Low Lectin and Medium Oxalate)

 It takes about an hour to defrost.
 I enjoyed my frozen leftovers for breakfast the next day.

-Thank you to Caroline W. for inspiring this recipe idea for my team and I to adapt!
+Thank you to Carol W. for inspiring this recipe idea for my team and I to adapt!

 Are you ready to make the best carrot cake?